 The Company''s operations predominantly relate to providing end-to-end

-business solutions to enable clients to enhance business
+business solutions to enable clients enhance their business

 performance.

-Effective quarter ended March 31, 2014, the Company reorganized its
+During the year ended March 31, 2016, the Company

 presented both along industry classes and geographic segmentation of